utkuufuk/bomba-ci/README.md

 ```

 #### Environment File
-If there is an environment file that's not tracked by Git, its name must be specified using the `env` keyword in the `bomba.yml` file.
-Also it has to be placed inside the `WORK_DIR` directory in the host machine.
+If there is an environment file that's not tracked by Git and required during the CI process, its name must be specified using the `env` keyword in the `bomba.yml` file.
+Also it has to be copied beforehand into `<WORK_DIR>` in the host machine.

+For this repo, for instance, if `WORK_DIR` is `/home/utku/bomba`, then the absolute path for this file has to be `/home/utku/bomba/.utkuufuk_bomba-ci`

 #### Build Dependencies
-Any dependencies for building/testing the target project has to be installed in the host machine that the server is to be deployed.
-For the example above, both `Docker` and `docker-compose` has to be installed alongside the server.
+Any dependencies for building/testing the target project has to be installed in the host machine that `bomba-ci` is going to be deployed.

+As an example, `Docker` has to be be pre-installed in the host machine if a project is meant to be built and/or tested using `Docker` during the CI process.

 ## Launch
 ``` sh